NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 We declare that an object which has a zero sized subobject that can alias with another instance of that type is il-formed.
 This would be recursive, up the subobject containment hierarchy.
 That's the general idea, but the current rule takes note of the fact that a zero sized object cannot alias with other objects of its type if it is contained in the exact same object declaration.

-### Only zero sized types can lose identity

-This is effectively a combination of the prior two ideas ideas.
-The design in this paper uses this solution, as defined by the [unique identity rule](#unique_rule).

-For all PST-but-not-stateless types, we apply a rule that forbids possible unique identity violations.
-However, if the type is declared `stateless`, then we know that the writer of the type has deliberately chosen to accept that the type lacks identity, so we permit them to be used without restriction.

-The current unique identity rule is quite conservative, leaving out situations where zero sized subobjects cannot alias:

-	struct empty {};
-	struct alpha {zero_sized empty e;};
-	struct beta {zero_sized empty e;};

-	struct first
-	{
-		alpha a;
-		alpha b;	//Legal and no aliasing
-		beta c;		//Not legal but no aliasing
-	};

 ### Not quite zero sized

 Standard layout rules effectively side-step the unique identity problem by decreeing that a type which uses a base class more than once or has a base class that is the same type as its first NSDM (recursively) is not standard layout.
 And therefore, you no longer are guaranteed to have base classes not disturb the type's layout.